XNSPY: Experience Unmatched Parental Monitoring & Control

 Web Filtering

 There are 47 predefined website categories on Norton Family.
 Parents can decide to monitor, warn, or block these categories.
-For the monitor option, parents can see the websites a child accessed in a particular category, while for the block option, children are unable to access websites that fall under the blocked category.
+For the monitor option, they can see the websites a child accessed in a particular category, while for the block option, the kids are unable to access websites that fall under the blocked category.

 Lastly, for the warn option, children are warned about the content of the website and are then allowed to decide whether to visit the site or not.
 However, note that these web filters do not work on unpopular browsers and can be easily bypassed by disabling the browser extension.